There’s a deep level of consumer psychology that goes into ecommerce merchandising.

 Here’s an example from Biko.
 As we can see from the thumbnails, they display their product in a number of different ways, from the standard product photo, to it in use, to the packaging that it arrives in.

-Ready to start investing in ecommerce merchandising best practices?
+Ready to start investing in ecommerce merchandising best practices and grow your ecommerce business?
 Not only can they help your customers feel better about online shopping, they can also increase sales and revenue.
-Learn more about how we can help you design an online store that converts.